Amy Satterthwaite's unbeaten hundred takes New Zealand Women to victory over England in third ODI

 England, who were already series' victors following their wins in the first two games, won the toss and decided to bat.

-Amelia Kerr took 4-42 for New Zealand as the visitors were all out for 220, with Tammy Beaumont making 88 from 113 balls and captain Heather Knight adding 60.
+Amelia Kerr took 4-42 for New Zealand as the visitors were all out for 220, with Tammy Beaumont making 88 not out from 113 balls and captain Heather Knight adding 60.

 The pair added 109 for the second wicket but the next highest score was Amy Jones' 15 and the visitors were bowled out in the 48th over.